Skip to main content

 On 26 March 2024, China requested consultations with the United States with respect to certain subsidies that the United States allegedly provides under the Inflation Reduction Act.

-A panel was established on 26 July 2024.
-Australia, Botswana, Brazil, Canada, China, Colombia, Eswatini, India, Israel, Japan, Paraguay, the Russian Federation, Chinese Taipei, the United Kingdom, the United States, Uruguay and Zimbabwe have reserved their rights to participate in the panel proceedings as third parties.
+A panel was established on 18 December 2024.
+Australia, Brazil, Canada, China, Japan, the Russian Federation, Singapore, Türkiye, Ukraine, the United Kingdom and the United States have reserved their rights to participate in the Panel proceeding as third parties.

 European Union — Countervailing duties on imports of biodiesel from Indonesia (DS618)